 The PEACE Flag Movement works to unite the world in the fight for equity and justice for all people.
 It starts with the flag, making the hope of change visible.
 And it grows when we turn education and conversation into action.
 Raising this flag is a promise to speak up, stand up, rise up.

-June 2016.
+It all began in June of 2016.
 A worldwide rise in violence.
 In homicides.
 Yet another mass shooting: a gay nightclub in Orlando, Florida.
 Anger, grief, helpless, but not hopeless.
 Outside Boston, Maggie Sky flies a rainbow peace flag at half-mast on her home, her way to express the need for change—for people to stop killing, come together, care.

 People passing by respond, they’re moved, there’s discussion, controversy, and comradery.
 Sky starts distributing flags to anyone who wants one.
-More flags fly, Common Street Spiritual Center becomes the first fiscal sponsor, and a movement is born: the Rainbow Peace Flag Project.
+More flags fly, Common Street Spiritual Center becomes the first fiscal sponsor, and a movement is born and named the Rainbow Peace Flag Project.

 Months later, nearby in Natick, MA, an LGBTQ family’s home is vandalized for flying a Peace Flag.
 In response, 60 neighbors display Peace Flags on their homes.
 Standing together as one community, they created a wave of solidarity that was felt for miles.